Deuteronomy 29

 Here is the deception of the root: it does not say "I am damned."
 It says "I shall have peace."
 The man who turns away does not curse himself.
 He blesses himself.
 He imagines that he can serve other gods, walk his own path, indulge his appetites - and somehow still have peace and prosperity.
 He adds "drunkenness to thirst," meaning he takes what already feeds one appetite and feeds it more.
 The lie is not "this will destroy me."
 The lie is "this will satisfy me and bring me peace anyway."

-The curses are not arbitrary or unwritten.
-They are specific, detailed, and in the book.
+The curses are specific, detailed, and in the book.
 This is the covenant structure: blessing for obedience, curse for apostasy.
 The one who turns away does not get to define his own consequences.
-He takes the curse not because God is cruel but because covenant has a form, and breaking it has a shape.
+He takes the curse because covenant has a form, and breaking it has a shape.

 Deuteronomy 29:22-28The Question of the Next Generation